yury-lysogorskiy/lammps/doc/src/molecule.rst

 contains multiple molecules.
 The :doc:`atom_style template
 <atom_style>` command allows multiple-molecule templates to define a
 system with more than one templated molecule.

+The molecule file can be either in *native* format or in `JSON format
+<https://www.json.org/>`_.
+The details of the two formats are described
+below.
+When referencing multiple molecule files in a single *molecule* command, each of those files may be either format.

 Each filename can be followed by optional keywords which are applied only to the molecule in the file as used in this template.
 This is to